radoslawg/sdl2-go-tic-tac-toe/README.md

 # Tic tac toe implemented in Go with SDL2

-This is mainly exercise in Devcontainers, devpod, Go and it's bindings to SDL2 library.
+This is mainly an exercise in Devcontainers, devpod, Go and its bindings to the SDL2 library.

 ## Devpod
 I use [DevPod](https://devpod.sh/)